Commonwealth Bank of Australia (ASX: CBA) Share Price and News

 Commonwealth Bank of Australia's History

-Like its Big Bank peers, it saw a boom in lending during the pandemic driven by record low interest rates.
-Although it hasn't seen the growth investor may've expected from so many fixed rate loans seeing interest rates double or triple, it still made a $10bn NPAT in FY23 and maintains a loan book of over $550bn.
+Like its Big Bank peers, it saw a boom in lending during the COVID pandemic driven by record low interest rates.
+Although it hasn't seen the growth investor may've expected from so many fixed rate loans seeing interest rates double or triple, it still has made $10bn profits over the last few years and maintains a 25% share of Australia's $2.26tn home loan book.

 Future Outlook of Commonwealth Bank of Australia (ASX: CBA)